alekstorm/ssl2/ssl2.rst

    Returns a three-value tuple containing the name of the cipher being used, the version of the SSL protocol that defines its use, and the number of secret bits being used.
 If no connection has been established, returns ``None``.

+.. method:: SSLSocket.selected_npn_protocol()

+   Returns the protocol that was selected during the TLS/SSL handshake.
+If ``npn_protocols`` was not specified, or if the other party does not support NPN, or if the handshake has not happened yet, this will return ``None``.

 .. method:: SSLSocket.do_handshake()